 In addition to being the co-owner and head instructor at Easton Training Center, Eliot became the head coach of Elevation Fight Team, one of the country's most highly regarded MMA teams.
 Despite his success as a business owner and coach, in the summer of 2015 Eliot suffered through a bout of severe anxiety, insomnia and depression, which he hadn't experienced since his adolescence.
 Relying on support from his friends and family in conjunction with on-going therapy, Eliot has been able to overcome his anxiety and now seeks to help others who may be suffering from a similar affliction.
 Eliot returned to the BJJ competition scene in 2016 and began tallying wins against some of the best jiu-jitsu competitors in the world while donating his entire purse to help Easton students, who might be struggling with anxiety or depression, receive the care and therapy they otherwise couldn't afford.

 Today, Eliot can be found on the mats teaching and training with his students and peers.
 He is an active philanthropist, and continues to donate his winnings to local charities--specifically to organizations that work with children or that support people suffering from anxiety, depression or other psychological afflictions.

-Use the contact form below to be featured on the podcast, request a seminar, speaking engagement, or just to get in touch.
+Use the contact form below to inquire to be featured on the podcast, request a seminar, speaking engagement, or just to get in touch.